aiverify-foundation/aiverify/aiverify-test-engine-worker/README.md

 `VALKEY_PORT`
 * Indicates the port number on which the Valkey server is listening.
 This allows the Test Engine Worker to establish a connection to the Valkey service.
 The default port is `6379`.

+`PYTHON`
+* Specifies the path to the Python 3 executable that the Test Engine Worker will use.
+This allows the application to explicitly define which Python interpreter to use, ensuring compatibility and consistency across different environments.
+The default value is `python3`, which is typically available on most systems with Python 3 installed.

+`PIPELINE_BUILD`
+* Specifies the module to be used for building the test algorithm.
+This determines how the environment for executing tests is set up.
+The default value is `virtual_env`, which uses a virtual environment for task execution.
+Other options might include `docker_build` for using Docker containers.

+`PIPELINE_EXECUTE`
+* Defines the module to be used for executing the tests.
+This setting controls the method by which tasks are run.
+The default value is `virtual_env_execute`, which executes tasks within a virtual environment.
+Alternative options could include `docker_run` for executing tasks within Docker containers, and `kubectl_run` for executing in kubernetes environment.

+`DOCKER_REGISTRY`
+* Specifies the private Docker Registry to which the built Docker image will be pushed.
+If this variable is set to a non-None value, the Docker build process will attempt to push the successfully built image to the specified private registry.
+This is applicable only when using the `docker_build` pipeline build module.
+The default value is `None`, meaning no image will be pushed unless explicitly configured.

+`KUBECTL_REGISTRY`
+* Specifies the private registry from which `kubectl` will pull the image.
+This is applicable only for `kubectl` commands in the `kubectl_run` module.
+If not set, it defaults to the value of `DOCKER_REGISTRY` if it is not `None`; otherwise, it defaults to `localhost:5000`.
+This allows for flexibility in specifying different registries for Docker and Kubernetes operations, ensuring that images are pulled from the correct source during execution.

 ## Run the application